On an extension of the universal monodromy representation for $\mathbb{P}^1\backslash\{0,1,\infty\}$: Introduction

 \section{Introduction}

-Consider the monodromy representation $\chi$ of the fundamental group of $\Pomt$ which under the {\sc Riemann-Hilbert} correspondence is associated to the universal prounipotent bundle $\sU$ with connection $\nabla$ on $\Pomt$, (see \cite{Hain:CP} for example).
-As is well known (cf. \cite{Hain:Lec}), $\chi$ may be realized in $\Cs$, the ring of formal power series in non-commuting variables $X_0$ and $X_1$ with complex coefficients.
-This is done by associating {\sc Chen} series to the classes of paths in the fundamental group: Explicitly,
+As is well-known, the monodromy representation corresponding to the universal prounipotent bundle $\sU$ with connection $\nabla$ on $\Pomt$ (cf. \S 1 of \cite{Kim:UAM}) may be described by means of the Chen series map on homotopy classes of paths $[\gamma] \in \pi_1(\Pomt, c)$: